Australia - Data Protection Overview

 - at or before the time or, if that is not practicable, as soon as practicable after an APP entity collects personal information about an individual, take such steps as are reasonable in the circumstances to notify the individual of the matters in APP 5.2, or otherwise ensure that the individual is aware of such matters (APP 5.1);

 - only use the personal information collected for the notified purpose(s) for collection, unless a secondary purpose is permitted by the APPs (but exercise extra caution with secondary purposes) or consented to by the individual (APP 6.1);

 - to take reasonable steps to ensure that the personal information that the APP entity collects, uses, or discloses is accurate, up-to-date, and complete (APP 10);

-- to notify all eligible data breaches as soon as practicable to the OAIC and all affected individuals.
+- to notify all eligible data breaches as soon as practicable to the OAIC and all affected individuals; and

 As regards the information security obligations in APP 11.1, it is important to note that this is not a fixed or static obligation (i.e. it is not a 'one size fits all').
 The bigger you are, the more personal information you collect, the more sensitive the information is, the more centralised the data holdings are etc., and the greater the security obligations are (i.e. measures that need to be taken to satisfy the obligations).
 A helpful start to understanding one's information security obligations under APP 11.1 is the Privacy Commissioner's guide to securing personal information and the recent Uber decision.
 The latter also notes that APP entities without the relevant expertise internally need to engage appropriate external experts to assist with preparation and implementation of policies and in relation to data breach assessment and response.

 As regards the obligations and requirements attached to the offshore disclosure (including transfer) of personal information, please see our separate Australia – Data Transfers Guidance Note.

 'Data processing records' are not specifically provided for in, or required by, Australian privacy law.
 While APP 1 requires an APP entity to take such steps as are reasonable in the circumstances to implement practices, procedures, and systems relating to the entity's functions and activities that ensures compliance with the APPs (APP 1.2), the concept of 'data processing records' (or records of processing activities/RoPA) is not common under Australian privacy law.

 A Privacy Impact Assessment ('PIA') is contemplated by Australian privacy law but, apart from government agencies, is not mandated.
-However, arguably, a PIA is required to fulfil one's obligations under APP 1.2.
+However, arguably, a PIA is, if not required, highly recommended to fulfil one's obligations under APP 1.2.
 The guidance and recommendations of the OAIC are that a PIA should be used for any new, changed/varied or altered process, method, or technology used that processes any personal information.

-No. A data protection officer ('DPO') (or rather, in Australian terminology, a privacy officer) is not mandated by law in Australia but it is recommended by the Privacy Commissioner and, arguably, recommended if not necessary in practice to comply with APP 1.2.
+A data protection officer ('DPO') (or rather, in Australian terminology, a privacy officer) is not mandated by law in Australia but it is recommended by the Privacy Commissioner and, arguably, recommended if not necessary in practice to comply with APP 1.2.

-Yes.
-Australia has mandatory notification of all 'eligible data breaches.'
-Unless a specific limited exemption applies, all eligible data breaches must be notified to the OAIC and all relevant individuals as soon as practicable after the entity:
+Australia has mandatory notification of all 'eligible data breaches'.
+Unless a specific limited exemption applies, all eligible data breaches must be notified to the OAIC and all affected individuals as soon as practicable after the entity: